US hiring rebounded in October, with 531,000 jobs added

-WASHINGTON (AP) — America’s employers stepped up their hiring in October, adding a solid 531,000 jobs, the most since July and a sign that the recovery from the pandemic recession may be overcoming a virus-induced slowdown.
+WASHINGTON (AP) — America’s employers stepped up their hiring in October, adding a solid 531,000 jobs, the most since July and a sign that the recovery from the pandemic recession is overcoming a virus-induced slowdown.

 Friday’s report from the Labor Department also showed that the unemployment rate fell to 4.6% last month, from 4.8% in September.
 That is a comparatively low level but still well above the pre-pandemic jobless rate of 3.5%.

 Still, the recovery would gain strength from a sustained acceleration in hiring.
 The economy grew at a healthy 6.5% annual rate in the first half of the year as vaccinations spread and Americans showed themselves more willing to travel, shop, eat out and attend entertainment events.
-Yet the delta variant held economic growth in the July-September quarter to just a 2% annual rate and sharply slowed hiring.
+Yet the delta variant held economic growth in the July-September quarter to just a 2% annual rateand slowed hiring.

+Friday’s report showed not only that employers accelerated their hiring in October but also that the job gains in August and September weren’t as weak as initially reported.
+The government revised its estimate of hiring for those two months by a combined 235,000 jobs,

+Last month, hiring was spread across nearly every major industry, with only government employers reporting a job loss.
+Shipping and warehousing companies posted a gain of 54,000 jobs.
+Retailers added 35,000.
+The battered leisure and hospitality sector, which includes, restaurants, bars, hotels and entertainment venues, gained 164,000 jobs.

 Recent economic gauges have cast a hopeful picture.
 After several rounds of stimulus checks and other government support payments, Americans as a whole have amassed about $2.5 trillion more in savings than they had before the pandemic.
 As that money is spent, it will likely fuel further economic activity.